-- are exempt from any tax imposed by New York State Tax Law, Articles 9, 9-A, 32 and 33, or - will comply in their own corporate capacity with the estimated tax provisions and filing requirements.
+- are exempt from any tax imposed by New York State Tax Law, Articles 9, 9-A, and 33, or - will comply in their own corporate capacity with the estimated tax provisions and filing requirements.

-A nonresident individual partner or shareholder qualifies to be exempt from partnership and New York S corporation estimated tax and to file Form IT-2658-E by certifying that they will comply in their individual capacity with the estimated tax provisions and filing requirements.
+A nonresident individual partner or shareholder qualifies to be exempt from partnership and New York S corporation estimated tax and to file Form IT-2658-E or Form MTA-405-E by certifying that they will comply in their individual capacity with the estimated tax provisions and filing requirements.